 - Durability of materials and the look are the top reasons for selecting countertops and flooring, followed by cost coming in third.

 The study highlights the benefits of a newly designed kitchen, including 49 percent of homeowners spending more time as a family and 49 percent doing more entertaining for friends and family.
-Those alone may be good reasons for your new kitchen, but 34 percent are also eating less takeout which is often less healthy and more expensive.
+Those alone may be good reasons for your new kitchen, but 34 percent are also eating less takeout which can be less healthy and more expensive.

 What Are the Costs of Kitchen Renovations?

 The overall cost of a remodel continues to rise, even as the scope of such projects diminishes.
 In 2019 spending was up 17 percent compared to 2018 kitchen remodels.
 The median cost of a major renovation project was $35,000 and a minor remodel rang up around $8,000.
 And as you might expect, the initial budget homeowners planned often didn’t cover the entire cost of the project.

 Here is a quick breakdown of what homeowners are upgrading:

 - Dishwasher (75 percent)

 - Beverage refrigerator (15 percent)

 For those updating appliances for the sake of energy efficiency, a green loan may help with the cost.

 Popular Colors, Styling, and Finishes